Down the road from Glasgow, Paisley has a stylish history, from namesake textiles to the second-highest concentration of listed buildings in Scotland.

 Living in Paisley, according to students

 George Street is pretty decent.
 It's near uni, and as a third year STEM student, that's more important than what the neighbourhood is like.
-I wouldn't recommend the place where I live, as it is near Ferguslie Park, which is the one area in the town I would avoid if possible.
 (Third year student, University of the West of Scotland)

 Student money tips

 There are some car parks around Paisley centre that have free parking for three hours after 10:00, and it's very cheap if you want to stay longer too.
-The Little Steak House's lunch menu is a very budget-friendly place to eat out with friends.
 (Second year student, University of the West of Scotland)

 The cost of living as a student soon adds up, us our budget calculator to find out roughly how much you'll need each month.